dalealleshouse/software-simplicity/README.md

 - The only way to write complex software that won’t fall on its face is to hold its global complexity down, to build it out of simple parts — Eric
     S.  Raymond
-- Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
-But it’s worth it in the end because once you get there, you can move mountains. — Steve Jobs
 - Simplicity is a prerequisite for reliability.— Edsger Dijkstra
 - The price of reliability is the pursuit of the utmost simplicity— Tony Hoare